 Is There Any Income that Doesn’t Count for SSI?

 Yes, there are multiple examples of income that the SSA won’t count when considering your application for SSI or calculating your benefit.
-A full list can be found here, but they are generally small amounts of income that are not regular or frequent such as scholarships, food stamps, loans, etc.
+A full list can be found at the Social Security Administration’s website, but they are generally small amounts of income that are not regular or frequent such as scholarships, food stamps, loans, etc.

 In addition, the SSA does not count the first $20.00 of any unearned income received in a month.
 For earned income, the first $65.00 (and ½ of the remainder) in a month won’t be counted.
 If you only have earned income and no unearned income, they will not count the first